What's Your Relational Stress Style?

 I usually try to keep the peace, but this can leave me tolerating decisions or situations that irritate me later.
 I wish I felt more confident to speak up or share my opinion sometimes.

 In the moment, I have no problem speaking my mind.
 But sometimes I get too worked up and say the wrong thing, or say things in a way that sounds more harsh than I intended.

 More GREEN statements:

-The pattern of "puddling" can happen in stressful situations when you unconsciously feel obliged to completely "match" what other people expect of you.
-This may not be a conscious thought you've had.
-But it is sort of the premise behind hoping to "not disappoint" anyone.
+The pattern of "puddling" can happen when you feel obliged to "match" what other people want or expect.
+It may not be a conscious thought you've had.
+But that is the premise behind "pleasing mode" or hoping "not to disappoint" anyone.

 More BLUE statements:

-"Freezing" can happen in stressful situations where you unconsciously feel driven to get other people to "match" what you believe is best.
-It's not wrong to express your opinions.
-But we can develop patterns of too often "freezing into rigidity" about our opinion, when there may be other separate but valid ones.
+"Freezing" can happen when you unconsciously feel driven to get other people to "match" what you believe is best.
+It's not wrong to have opinions.
+But we can "freeze into rigidity" about our opinion, when we get stuck in "persuading mode" and persist in unproductive conflict.

 Both GREEN & BLUE: